NikoDyring/tldr-dungeon-bot/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Documentation update (non-breaking change which adds to the documentation)

+## ☑️ Checklist
+- [ ] My code follows the style guidelines of this project
+- [ ] I have made corresponding changes to the documentation
+- [ ] I have checked my code and corrected any misspellings